 The jig is up for training intake.
 L&D teams are starting to realize that bottlenecks in the training design process begin in this very first stage, and it’s time to do something about it.
 Creating effective training request forms is the first step.

 Manual processes and ad-hoc requests are slowing down the prioritization of training projects for overstretched corporate training departments.
-It can be hard enough to keep up with mandatory course updates, never mind centralizing and sifting through requests for new courses.
+It can be hard enough to keep up with mandatory course updates, never mind centralizing and sifting through training requests for new courses.

 Finding a way to standardize your approach to training intake can cut down massively on the time you spend processing requests and gathering requirements.
 And all that starts with building training request forms that do the work for you.